 Fair values derived may be based on information that is estimated or subject to judgment, where changes in assumptions may have a material impact on the amounts estimated.
 Areas of judgment and the assumptions have been detailed below.
 Where possible, valuation information used to calculate fair value is extracted from the market, with more reliable information available from markets that are actively traded.
 In this regard, fair values for listed securities are obtained from quoted market bid prices.
-Where securities are unlisted and no market quotes are

-Notes to the Financial Statements for the Financial Year Ended 31 March 2020 available, fair value is obtained using discounted cash flow analysis and other valuation techniques commonly used by market participants.
+Where securities are unlisted, and no market quotes are available, fair value is obtained using discounted cash flow analysis and other valuation techniques commonly used by market participants.